Ebrima Manneh

 Ebrima B. Manneh (February 18, 1978–2008?) was a Gambian journalist who was arrested in July 2006 and secretly held in custody.
-In March 2019, the Gambian newspapers The Trumpet and "The Point" newspaper reported that Manneh died in mid-2008 while being taken from a police station to the Diabugu Batapa hospital.
+In March 2019, the Gambian newspapers The Trumpet and The Point reported that Manneh died in mid-2008 while being taken from a police station to the Diabugu Batapa hospital.
 It is said that he was buried behind the local police station.

 Background

 A Daily Observer reporter, Manneh was reportedly arrested by state security after attempting to republish a BBC report criticizing President Yahya Jammeh shortly before an African Union meeting in Banjul; his arrest was witnessed by coworkers.
 Though ordered to release Manneh by an Economic Community Of West African States court, the Gambian government has denied that Manneh is imprisoned.
 According to AFP, an unnamed police source confirmed Manneh's arrest in April 2009, but added he believed Manneh "is no longer alive".
 In June 2009, Manneh received the Special Award for journalism under threat from Amnesty International.